openintegrationhub/openintegrationhub.github.io/docs/4 - ForDevelopers/ActionsAndTriggers.md

 ### Update Data

 An update type action attempts to update an already existing object in the target system.
 How this object is identified or addressed depends on the target API and usage context.
 Some APIs may offer a search function to find the existing object, in which case the action could use this function to identify the correct object to update.
-Alternatively, the action could also make use of the OIH ID-Linking functionality: [https://openintegrationhub.github.io//docs/5%20-%20Services/DataHub.html#id-linking](https://openintegrationhub.github.io//docs/5%20-%20Services/DataHub.html#id-linking).
+Alternatively, the action could also make use of the OIH [ID-Linking functionality](https://openintegrationhub.github.io//docs/5%20-%20Services/DataHub.html#id-linking).
 If a matching existing object can't be found, the action aborts.

 ### Upsert Data

 An Upsert action is a combination of an insert and an update action.
 In this case, the action first executes a lookup to ascertain whether the received data object is already present in the target system.
 If it is, then the found object is updated.
 Otherwise, the a new data object is inserted.

+### Transformation

+Actions can also be used to transform data from one schema to another.
+However, unless it is a particularly specific or elaborate kind of transformation, it's not usually necessary to create an action entirely for this purpose.
+More commonly, other triggers and actions include transformations as part of their other functionalities, or instead rely on transformation functionalities offered by the [OIH Ferryman](https://github.com/openintegrationhub/openintegrationhub/tree/master/lib/ferryman#transformer-interface).